ytrinadh2006/ClarityGrid/README.md

 4. understand numerical and categorical columns;
 5. make a few useful plots;
 6. look for changes or unusual values;
-7. only then decide whether an ML model makes sense.
+7. only then decide whether an ML model makes sense

-ClarityGrid puts those steps in one small application.
+ClarityGrid puts these steps into one small application, so I can move from raw data to initial analysis without switching between different tools.

-The project is intentionally focused on **learning and explainability**, rather than pretending to be a replacement for tools such as Power BI, Tableau, or a production ML platform.
+The idea is simple: understand the data first, then use ML when it actually adds value.
+It is built as a practical learning and experimentation project, not as a replacement for tools like Power BI, Tableau, or production ML platforms.

 ---